Tuesday, September 26, 2023

 2023 Sep 15, Trip to The Movie town of Canton, MS

-We rode through Russellville, AL stopping at Jack's Restaurant for breakfast gravy and biscuits and Diet Coke.
+We rode through Russellville, AL, stopping at Jack's Restaurant for breakfast gravy, biscuits, and Diet Coke.

-We stopped at McDonald's in Louisville, MS for a restroom break and a couple of cookies and cream pies.
+We stopped at McDonald's in Louisville, MS, for a restroom break and cookies and cream pies.

-We were greeted by our guide Billy Joe Wells at the Visitors Center in Canton also known as the Trolio Hotel.
+Our guide, Billy Joe Wells, greeted us at the Visitors Center in Canton, also known as the Trolio Hotel.

 A Time to Kill stars Samuel L. Jackson, Sandra Bullock, Matthew McConaughey, Kevin Spacey, and many others were in this film.

-Most of the filming took place around the Madison County Courthouse, the old jail, and a Sound stage was built in the city's park.
-Much of the stage props were in Canton's Museum.
+Most of the filming took place around the Madison County Courthouse and the old jail, and a Sound stage was built in the city's park.
+Many of the stage props were in Canton's Museum.

 O'Brother, Where Art Thou?
-Was shot in the Spring in Canton, MS props, and New Paper Articles in the Museums.
+It was shot in the Spring in Canton, MS props, and New Paper Articles in the Museums.

 The Hotel Trolio had Memorabilia from the movies.
 O' Brother and A Time to Kill.